lfos/calcurse/contrib/caldav/README.md

 Hooks
 -----

-You can place scripts in `$HOME/.calcurse/caldav/hooks/` to trigger actions at certain events.
+You can place scripts in `$XDG_CONFIG_HOME/calcurse/caldav/hooks/` (`~/.config/calcurse/caldav/hooks`) or `~/.calcurse/caldav/hooks` if `~/.calcurse` exists in order to trigger actions at certain events.
 To enable a hook, add a script with one of the following names to this directory.
 Also make sure the scripts are executable.

 *pre-sync*::
   Executed before the data files are synchronized.